MithrilJS/mithril.js/docs/routing.md

 Above, `dashboard` is a module.
 It contains `controller` and `view` properties.
 When the URL matches a route, the respective module's controller is instantiated and passed as a parameter to the view.

-In this case, since there's only one route, the app redirects to the default route `"/dashboard/johndoe"` and, under the hood, it calls `m.module(document.body, dashboard)`.
+In this case, since there's only one route, the app redirects to the default route `"/dashboard/johndoe"` and, under the hood, it calls `m.mount(document.body, dashboard)`.

 The string `johndoe` is bound to the `:userID` parameter, which can be retrieved programmatically in the controller via `m.route.param("userID")`.